ceos-seo/data_cube_ui/docs/ui_install.md

 ## <a name="prerequisites"></a> Prerequisites
 -------

-To set up and run our Data Cube UI, the following conditions must be met:
+To set up and run the ODC UI, the following conditions must be met:

+* The [Docker Installation Guide](docker_install.md) must have been completed.
-* The [Open Data Cube Database Installation Guide](odc_db_setup.md) must have been followed and completed.
+* The [Open Data Cube Database Installation Guide](odc_db_setup.md) must have been completed.

 If you want to analyze data from the UI, you must add data through indexing.
 Read the [Open Data Cube indexing documentation](https://datacube-core.readthedocs.io/en/latest/ops/indexing.html) to learn how to index data.
 The UI will work without any indexed data, but no analysis can occur.

 Before we begin, note that multiple commands should not be copied and pasted to be run simultaneously unless you know it is acceptable in a given command block.
 Run each line individually.

 ## <a name="installation_process"></a> Installation Process
 -------